Acts 12: Verses 2-3

+Josephus states that Herod Antipas had been "more friendly to the Greeks than to the Jews", but Herod Agrippa (here) sought the approval of the Jews and, in this respect, was "not at all like" his predecessor.
+James was probably beheaded.

-Peter freed from prison (12:6–11)
+Peter freed from prison (verses 6–11)

 This part of the chapter tells that after Peter was put into prison by King Herod, on the night before his trial an angel appeared to him, and told him to leave.
 Peter's chains fell off, and he followed the angel out of prison, thinking it was a vision (verse 9).
 The prison doors opened of their own accord, and the angel led Peter into the city.